5 Things You Should Consider Before Buying Plants at the Nursery

-Have a happier garden with these pro plant-picking tips.
+Want a low-maintenance garden that's sure to last?
+Follow these pro plant-picking tips.

-After you know what the light’s like, focus on the soil.
+Before you head to the nursery, take a look at your soil.
 After a heavy rain (or if you leave a sprinkler running), does it dry out after a couple of days or stay wet for a while?
 Plants that like it on the dry side (like lavender) sulk when their roots stay wet.
-Plants that don’t like it dry will look wilty and fade away if they don’t get to drink enough.
+Plants that don’t like it dry will look wilted and fade away if they don’t get to drink enough.
 Knowing what the soil does is one piece of the puzzle—the other is having a realistic sense of how much you want to water.

-How much space do you have?
-Pay attention to the plants’ mature size and know what space you have to fill.
-What looks like the perfect plant might be a burden if it grows too big and you have to prune it back every month just to use the sidewalk or see out your windows.
+Before buying, pay attention to the plants’ mature size and know how much space you have to fill.
+What looks like the perfect plant now might become a burden if it grows too big and you have to prune it back every month just to use the sidewalk or see out your windows.

-Some plants need more maintenance than others, so be honest about how much time you’re wanting to spend taking care of them.
-Varieties like purple coneflower, for example, need deadheading to keep producing new flowers and to prevent a lot of seedlings.
-They grow fine without this kind of biweekly maintenance, but don’t look as good and create more work later on when you have to pull dozens of baby plants that threaten to crowd out other plants.
+Some plants need more maintenance than others, so be honest about how much time you’re willing to spend taking care of them.
+For example, varieties like purple coneflower need deadheading to keep producing new flowers and to prevent a lot of seedlings.
+They grow fine without this kind of biweekly maintenance, but they don’t look as good and create more work later on when you have to pull dozens of baby plants that threaten to crowd out other plants.

 Do Your Research Beforehand